shervn/at3dcv2018/README.md

 ### Running

-To run the whole pipline with UI, jut go the root directory and run.
+To run the whole pipline with UI, go to the root directory and run main.py.
 ```
 python main.py
 ```